aljoxo/Arisen/README.md

 Apotheosis uses a Wabbajack feature called Stock Game to keep your Skyrim installation clean.
 All the files that you need to run the list are in a folder called `Stock Game`.
 You don’t need to copy anything at all.

+### Antivirus Exceptions

+Generally speaking, using Windows Defender is advised as it is a solid antivirus software that will have minimal interference with the game.
+Antivirus programs can be notorious for false flagging MO2's VFS as problematic, causing crashes or other problems.

+If you use Windows Defender, it is advised that you set up an Exception for the modlist.
+To do this follow these steps.
+ 1. Press the Windows Key.
+ 2. Type "Windows Defender" in the search bar and select "Windows Security".
+ 3. Click on "Virus & threat protection" in the left pane.
+ 4. Click the "Manage settings" option under "Viruse & threat protection settings".
+ 5. Scroll down to "Exclusions" and click "Add or remove exclusions".
+ 6. Windows Defender will prompt you with a run as administrator screen, just hit yes.
+ 7. Click the "Add an exclusion" button at the top and choose "Folder".
+ 8. Navigate to your Install folder for the list and click "Select Folder".
+ 9. **(OPTIONAL)** You can repeat these steps for the ModOrganizer.exe (`Path to Modlist`\ModOrganizer.exe), the Nemesis Executable (`Path to Modlist`\mods\Project New Reign - Nemesis Unlimited Behavior Engine\Nemesis_Engine\Nemesis Unlimited Behavior Engine.exe), and Synthesis (`Path to Modlist`\tools\Synthesis\Synthesis.exe)

 ### Widescreen Fixes

 Apotheosis offers some mods to provide (potential) Ultrawide and Widescreen Support.
 Under the **(Possible) Ultrawide Support** Separator in MO2 you will find some mods that you will want to activate if you are playing on Ultrawide or Widescreen resolutions (21:9 or 32:9).